 "And I will always honor that promise, even without swearing upon the Styx.
 He loved you very much."

 Artemis fell tears well up again, "Don't."
 She warned, but she knew her voice lacked conviction.
-Athena knew too.
+Athena knew it too.
 Too many centuries had gone by now to hide her emotions from Athena.

 "He loved you and would have never asked you to do this to yourself repeatedly."
-Athena looked at her with sorrow and held out an arm to her.
+Athena looked at her with sorrow, and held out an arm to her.
 But she lashed out, letting her rage and fear flood outwards.

-"Artemis, it is time you don't face this alone," Athena spoke gently, and this time, Artemis allowed her half-sister to place her hand on her heaving shoulder.
+"Artemis, it is time you don't face this alone."
+Athena spoke gently, and this time, Artemis allowed her half-sister to place her hand on her heaving shoulder.
 She wiped a hand across her eyes, looking up to the heavens, seeing her empty chariot race across the sky, the moon securely in place.

 "Artemis, you must tell your hunters.
 You know your old friend has started to wonder.
 She has always questioned you on this."

 Artemis took in a ragged breath, closing her eyes.
 She had no need to, but the peace of darkness wasn't something she enjoyed often.
 Her half-sister was almost always right.
 This time was no different.
 Artemis had long wanted to share this with her hunters, and most importantly… Zoe.
-But the same fear that drove her terror of remembering him was also embedded in any thought of telling her hunters.
+But the same fear that drove her terror of remembering him was also imbedded in any thought of telling her hunters.